Carvone: Stereoisomerism and odor

-Carvone forms two mirror image forms or enantiomers: R-(−)-carvone, or L-carvone, has a sweetish minty smell, like spearmint leaves.
-Its mirror image, S-(+)-carvone, or D-carvone, has a spicy aroma with notes of rye, like caraway seeds.
+Carvone has two mirror image forms, or enantiomers: R-(−)-carvone, the sweetish minty smell of spearmint leaves.
+Its mirror image, S-(+)-carvone, has a spicy aroma with notes of rye, and gives caraway seeds their smell.

 The fact that the two enantiomers are perceived as smelling different is evidence that olfactory receptors must respond more strongly to one enantiomer than to the other.
 Not all enantiomers have distinguishable odors.
 Squirrel monkeys have also been found to be able to discriminate between carvone enantiomers.

-The two forms are also referred to by their optical rotations of laevo (L) referring to R-(−)-carvone, and dextro (D) referring to S-(+)-carvone.
+The two forms are also referred to, in older texts, by their optical rotations of laevo (l) referring to R-(−)-carvone, and dextro (d) referring to S-(+)-carvone.
+Modern naming refers to levorotatory isomers with the sign (−) and dextrorotatory isomers with the sign (+) in the systematic name.

+Occurrence

-OccurrenceS-(+)-Carvone is the principal constituent (60–70%) of the oil from caraway seeds (Carum carvi), which is produced on a scale of about 10 tonnes per year.
+S-(+)-Carvone is the principal constituent (60–70%) of the oil from caraway seeds (Carum carvi), which is produced on a scale of about 10 tonnes per year.
 It also occurs to the extent of about 40–60% in dill seed oil (from Anethum graveolens), and also in mandarin orange peel oil.
 R-(−)-Carvone is also the most abundant compound in the essential oil from several species of mint, particularly spearmint oil (Mentha spicata), which is composed of 50–80% R-(−)-carvone.
 Spearmint is a major source of naturally produced R-(−)-carvone.
 However, the majority of R-(−)-carvone used in commercial applications is synthesized from R-(+)-limonene.
 The R-(−)-carvone isomer also occurs in kuromoji oil.
 Some oils, like gingergrass oil, contain a mixture of both enantiomers.
 Many other natural oils, for example peppermint oil, contain trace quantities of carvones.

 History

-Caraway was used for medicinal purposes by the ancient Romans, but carvone was probably not isolated as a pure compound until Franz Varrentrapp (1815–1877) obtained it in 1849.Handwörterbuch der reinen und angewandten Chemie [Concise dictionary of pure and applied chemistry] (Braunschweig, (Germany): Friedrich Vieweg und Sohn, 1849), vol. 4, pages 686-688.
-[Notes: (1) Varrentrapp purified carvone by mixing oil of caraway with alcohol that had been saturated with hydrogen sulfide and ammonia; the reaction produced a crystalline precipitate, from which carvone could be recovered by adding potassium hydroxide in alcohol to the precipitate, and then adding water; (2) Varrentrapp's empirical formula for carvone is incorrect because chemists at that time used the wrong atomic masses for the elements; e.g., carbon (6 instead of 12).]
+Caraway was used for medicinal purposes by the ancient Romans, but carvone was probably not isolated as a pure compound until Franz Varrentrapp (1815–1877) obtained it in 1849.
 It was originally called carvol by Schweizer.
 Goldschmidt and Zürrer identified it as a ketone related to limonene, and the structure was finally elucidated by Georg Wagner (1849–1903) in 1894.

 Preparation

+Carvone can be obtained from natural sources but insufficient is available to meet demand.
+Instead most carvone is produced from limonene.